bsweeyee/CS2108_Image_searcher/README.md

 How to use:

-1. Go into utils.py under utility folder and change the variables for database_path and query_path to where your path is

-2. run "python UI_search.py" in console
+1. run "python UI_search.py" in console

-3. Window should pop up and search should be able to work
+2. Window should pop up and search should be able to work

 Generating index files: